Fight Corruption in America:

 Close the revolving door.

-Lobbyists and special interests routinely offer public servants high-paying lobbying jobs.
-Politicians and their staff routinely move straight from public office to these lucrative private lobbying jobs, where they get paid to influence their former colleagues.
+Lobbyists and special interests routinely offer public officials high-paying lobbying jobs.
+Politicians and their staff routinely move straight from government to these lucrative lobbying jobs, where they get paid to influence their former colleagues.

 End Secret Money